Themefic-Team/beaf-before-and-after-gallery/readme.txt

 With <a href="https://themefic.com/plugins/beaf/pro/#filtergallery">BEAF Pro</a>: , you can easily do it.
 Create 2 Columns, 3 Columns and 4 Columns Filterable Before After Gallery in WordPress with BEAF Pro.
 You can add as many 2-3-4 columns galleries as you want.
 The galleries can be combination of all the above mentioned Preview Styles & Single Image Styles.
 The color and padding of the filters can be edited from the options panel.

+= How to create a before and after slider in WooCommerce? =

+We have a separate plugin for that available <a href="https://wordpress.org/plugins/before-after-for-woocommerce">here</a>.

 = Is free version supported? =

 Yes, We provide full support on the WordPress.org forums.
 You can also post questions or bug reports through our <a href="https://www.facebook.com/groups/beaf.wp" target="_blank">Facebook group!</a> or <a href="https://themefic.com/contact/">our website</a>.
 However, please note that, for free version's support/replies, there can be delays upto 24-48 hours.
 So, if you need urgent support, we recommend purchasing <strong><a href="https://themefic.com/plugins/beaf/pro" target="_blank">Pro Version</a></strong>.